Fair Use of Forex Margin in Trading

 Example:

 You want to trade EUR/USD.
-Your broker offers 30:1 leverage, the maximum in many regulated markets for retail traders.
+Your broker offers 30:1 leverage, which is the regulatory cap set by bodies like ESMA and the FCA for major currency pairs in retail accounts.

 • Margin requirement = 1 divided by 30 = 3.33%